 1950s.
 Josie was still alive in the 1950s, and Philippa Neil [ Hilda's daughter] remembers her visiting them in Harrow.
 Also John remembers her visiting his parents, Bill & Eileen, in the early 1950s in Harrow.
 There is a picture of her at the 1934 wedding of her niece, Eva Lyons.
 Probably lived in Croydon post war.
 I wondered if Hilda's possessions might contain a decent picture of her - seemingly no.

 Josie Collins thought to be the small lady in the back row of the photo , second from end- then aged 46

 1969.
-Mary Josephine Collins, born 24/2/1888, widow of -- Collins, died 14/7/1969 at Queen's Hospital, Queen's Road, Croydon .
+Mary Josephine Collins, 81, born 24/2/1888, widow of -- Collins, died 14/7/1969 at Queen's Hospital, Queen's Road, Croydon .
 Her usual address was Queen's Hospital.
 Cause of death was a.
 Bronchopneumonia, b.
 Cerebral Thrombosis - right hemiplegia.
-Informant Clifford Watkins, of 106A Nightingale Road, Carshalton, 'causing the body to be buried' - i.e the undertaker or hospital employee in charge of burials [so seemigly no one in the family probably knew or cared that she was there!] .
-Queens Hospital had been the Croydon Workhouse, but by 1969- likely since 1948 - housed geriatrics - photo below : http://ezitis.myzen.co.uk/queens.html.
+Informant Clifford Watkins, of 106A Nightingale Road, Carshalton, 'causing the body to be buried' - i.e the undertaker or hospital employee in charge of burials [so seemigly no one in the family probably knew or cared that she was there!
+But her elser sister, Helen Blackmore, was still alive, and Hilda and Bill h were seemingly in contact with her in the 1960s ] .
+Queens Hospital had been the Croydon Workhouse, but bd 1969- likely since 1948 - housed geriatrics - photo below : http://ezitis.myzen.co.uk/queens.html.
 Her birthday here given is 2 months out!